yiisoft/yii-cycle/docs/en/reading-schema.md

 Note that:

-1. `FromFilesSchemaProvider` loads a schema from a PHP-files via `require`.
+1. `FromFilesSchemaProvider` loads a schema from PHP-files via `include`.
 That requires security precautions.
-   Make sure you store schema files in a safe path restricted from users.
+   Make sure you store schema file in a safe path restricted from users.
-2. There is no need to build a schema from annotations if you are reading it from files.
-Therefore, there is no need for `FromConveyorSchemaProvider` in this case.
+2. You can specify multiple schema files, which will be merged into one schema.
+Exception will be thrown in case of collision of roles.

 3. Thanks to internal cache, loading schema from a PHP-file is so fast that you can skip an external cache at all.
+But in case of loading multiple files, it may take extra time to merge them.
 4. You cannot generate migrations based on PHP-file schema.
 [See issue #25](https://github.com/yiisoft/yii-cycle/issues/25)
 5. Provider only reads schema.
-It cannot update the file after migration is applied.
+It cannot update the file after migration is applied, as `SimpleCacheSchemaProvider` does.

 ## Switching from annotations to file

+### Consloe command

 In order to export schema as PHP file `cycle/schema/php` command could be used.
 Specify a file name as an argument and schema will be written into it: